 Conor Gearty

-Conor A. Gearty KC (Hon), FBA (4 November 1957 – 11 September 2025) was an Irish legal scholar who was the Professor of Human Rights Law[1] in the law school of the London School of Economics.
-He was regarded as one of the world's most influential scholars on human rights.[2]
-From 2002 to 2009, he was Director of the LSE Centre for the Study of Human Rights.[3]
-His academic research focused primarily on civil liberties, terrorism, and human rights.
-Life and careerGearty was born in Ireland in November 1957.
-Originally from Abbeylara, County Longford, Ireland, he was educated at Castleknock College, before going to University College Dublin as an undergraduate, and Wolfson College, Cambridge as a post-graduate then PhD in 1980.
-He had significant debating success in University, twice winning the Irish Times debating competition and serving as Auditor of the University College Dublin Law Society.[4]
-Gearty became a fellow of Emmanuel College, Cambridge in 1983.
-In 1990, he moved to the school of law at King's College London, where he was first a senior lecturer, then a reader and finally (from 1995) a professor.[5]
+Conor Anthony Gearty KC (Hon), FBA (4 November 1957 – 11 September 2025) was an Irish legal scholar who was the Professor of Human Rights Law in the law school of the London School of Economics.
+He was regarded as one of the world's most influential scholars on human rights.[citation needed] From 2002 to 2009, he was Director of the LSE Centre for the Study of Human Rights.
+His academic research focused primarily on civil liberties, terrorism, and human rights.[1]
+Life and careerGearty was born in Dublin, Ireland, in November 1957.
+Raised in Abbeylara, County Longford, Ireland, he was educated at Castleknock College, before going to University College Dublin as an undergraduate, and Wolfson College, Cambridge, where he received a master's in law.
+He had significant debating success in University, twice winning the Irish Times debating competition[2] and serving as Auditor of the University College Dublin Law Society.[citation needed]} Gearty became a fellow of Emmanuel College, Cambridge and completed a PhD there in 1986 in environmental law.
+In 1990, he moved to the school of law at King's College London,[3] where he was first a senior lecturer, then a reader and finally (from 1995) a professor.[2]
 He was a practising barrister and a founder member of Matrix Chambers.
 Gearty was a visiting professor at Boston University, the University of Richmond and the University of New South Wales.
-He received honorary degrees from Brunel University and Roehampton University.[6]
-Gearty was an Honorary King's Counsel.
-Gearty was married to Aoife Nolan, a human rights lawyer, and has four children.
-He died suddenly on 11 September 2025, at the age of 67.
-Paying tribute, President of Ireland Michael D. Higgins said he was "an inspirational human rights figure for young scholars and activists in the field".[7][8]
+He received honorary degrees from Brunel University and Roehampton University.
+Gearty was an Honorary King's Counsel.[1]
+Personal lifeGearty married an American fellow Cambridge student, Diane Wales, in 1986.
+She died of cancer in 2011.
+Gearty married human rights lawyer Aoife Nolan in 2015.
+Gearty had four children.[2]
+He died suddenly on 11 September 2025, aged 67.
+Paying tribute, President of Ireland Michael D. Higgins said he was "an inspirational human rights figure for young scholars and activists in the field".[4][5]
 Bibliography

 Books